A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Vortices in unmagnetized dusty plasma

-The previous studies suggest that vortex flow in dusty plasma can be induced by using an external metal object (probe/rod).
-The origin of counter-rotating vortices due to a non-uniform field around a biased probe (metal wire), which is shown in Fig.\ref{fig:fig1}, is reported by Law et al.\cite{probeinduced_vortices_daw}.
-The dust vortex motion in vertical as well as horizontal planes was also observed in the presence of an external metal electrode in a planar rf discharge \cite{Samariandustyvorticeselectrode}.
-The source of vortex flow in this configuration was explained by dissipative instability induced due to the dust charge gradient along with orthogonal non-electrostatic force.
-In 2020, Dai et al.\cite{vortexmetalsaw2020} reported the vortex formation in unmagnetized dusty plasma by using a metal saw electrode instead of a disk-shaped powered electrode.
-The asymmetry in azimuthal direction along with sheath field and ion drag is assumed to be a main cause of the vortex motion in such configuration.
-A ground-based laboratory experiment with the concept of thermophoretic force against gravity on dust particles by Morfill et al.\cite{morfillvoidvortex} confirmed the vortex flow in the wake region of obstacle (here void) in the flowing dusty plasma.
+The past study suggests that the vortex motion of charged particles can be excited by introducing external perturbation with the help of a floating or charged object (rod/probe) in dusty plasma.
+The origin of counter-rotating vortices due to a non-uniform field around a biased probe (metal wire), which is shown in Fig.\ref{fig:fig7}, is reported by Law et al.\cite{probeinduced_vortices_daw}.
+The dust vortex motion in vertical and horizontal planes was also observed in the presence of an external metal electrode in a planar rf discharge \cite{Samariandustyvorticeselectrode}.
+The dissipative instability induced by the dust charge gradient and orthogonal non-electrostatic force was considered the primary source of vortex formation.
+Uchida et al.\cite{uchida2dvortices2009} observed 2-dimensional dust vortex flow in DC discharge near the edge of a negatively biased metal plate introduced externally above the dust levitating electrode.
+The numerical calculations conclude that asymmetric ion drag force due to the alteration of the potential distribution of confined dust grains in the presence of the biased metal plate plays a dominant role in forming these symmetric dust vortices.
+The experimental study by Jia et al.\cite{singlevortexsawstructure2017} suggests that the vortex motion of dust grains can be set up with the modification in confinement electrostatics potential using an insulator saw structure above the conducting lower rf-powered electrode.
+The asymmetry of the saw-teeth gives rise to a non-zero curl of the total forces ($\nabla \times \vec{F} \neq 0$) acting on dust particles which is required for the the vortex formation.
+In 2020, Dai et al.\cite{vortexmetalsaw2020} reported the vortex formation in unmagnetized dusty plasma by using a metal saw electrode instead of a disk-shaped planar-powered electrode.
+The asymmetry in azimuthal direction along with the sheath electric field and ion drag was assumed to be a main cause of the vortex motion in such configuration.
+There is also the possibility of generating rotational vortices in co-generated dusty plasma in the absence of a saw-like electrode \cite{sanjeebdustvortices}.
 A recent experimental work of Bailung et al.\cite{Bailung2020vortex} suggests that pair counter-rotating vortices can be formed in the wake region behind a stationary obstacle (a metal object) in a flowing dusty plasma medium.
-Reynold's number of flowing dusty plasma which is nothing but a flowing fluid decides the formation of vortices behind an obstacle if it is placed in between the flowing fluid.
-The image of vortices past an obstacle in a strongly coupled dust-flowing medium is shown in Fig.\ref{fig:fig2}.
-It is also possible to generate rotational vortices in co-generated dusty plasma in the absence of any external electrode \cite{sanjeebdustvortices}.
-There is a lack of theoretical and numerical simulation works to support these experimentally observed dust vortices.
+The image of vortices past an obstacle in a strongly coupled dust-flowing medium is shown in Fig.\ref{fig:fig8}.
+They verified the role of the Reynolds number on the formation of vortices behind the obstacle in the wake region.\\ It is possible to modify the dynamical properties of a 2D equilibrium dust grain medium by exerting an external radiation pressure force on dust grains with the help of laser manipulation \cite{laserheatingdustcloud2012,laserdrivenshearmelzer2012}.
+The dynamical stability of a 2D dust cluster with a finite number of dust particles under the action of external torque was investigated in the laboratory by Klindworth et al.\cite{intershellrotationbylaser2000}.
+Two opposing laser beams were used to create torque between dust layers with the concept of radiation pressure.
+They observed that the whole dust cluster rotates as a solid at low laser torque but intershell rotation is possible at higher laser torque.
+The Monte-Carlo Simulation includes the non-ideal effects to understand the intershell rotation by external lasers torque.
+A recent experimental investigation demonstrates that an energetic electron beam (8$-$10 KeV) can be used to exert torque on charged particles.
+The dust particles in a cluster experience torque which is a result of the electron drag \cite{electronbeanrottaionprl2021}.
+In a large dust cluster (2D dust crystal), a pair of vortices on either side of the electron beam direction are formed with the passing of it through the dust grain medium \cite{Telectronbeamvortices2023}.
+A PIV image of the electron-beam-induced vortices is depicted in Fig.\ref{fig:fig9}.